-The organisation is run by a core group of experienced and successful member-artists.
+The organisation is run by a core group of experienced and successful member-artists who report regularly to the Trustees.
+The Trustees are artists and community volunteers with organisational, financial and business experience.
 We operate on a collaborative basis and encourage ideas, input and involvement from all member artists.Our core group has a broad range of skills and offers guidance, advice and mentoring to the wider group.

 "To promote and develop the growth of the visual arts in the Mercury Bay area in particular, and the wider Coromandel Peninsula in general"

 We work diligently to promote awareness of the richness, quality and eclectic character of the Coromandel Peninsula's Mercury Bay area art scene through developing our vision by: